The translation of this document is outdated.

 of cemeteries and places for burial of dead animals);

-3) to determine procedures for the utilisation of public-use
+3) to determine procedures for the use of public-use forests

-forests and waters if it is not specified otherwise by law;
+and waters if it is not specified otherwise in law;

 4) to provide for the education of residents (ensuring the

-specified rights of residents to acquire primary and general
+specified rights of residents to acquire basic education and

-secondary education; ensuring children of pre-school and school
+general secondary education; ensuring children of pre-school and

 organisational and financial assistance to extracurricular